 Winter Desiccation of Evergreens

-Typical Front Range winters include periods of warm, windy, low-humidity days with no snow cover and extended dry periods.
+Typical Colorado Front Range winters include periods of warm, windy, low-humidity days with no snow cover and extended dry periods.

 Note that similar desiccation symptoms can result from root damage caused by certain deicing salts used on nearby sidewalks and roadways.